Behaviour & Emotions Health & Well-being

 Pause

 Pause is about stopping and taking a slow, deep breath (or 3 or 10).
-It really is about breathing.
+Breathing is really, really helpful!
 Oxygen is a gift to the brain and nervous system and a very quick and effective way to calm things down a bit.

 Reflect